l77l77/mbaytas.github.io/research/socialdrones/index.md

 ![image](https://user-images.githubusercontent.com/1661078/136213121-8c89e4f6-ff2a-42a7-b8cc-6f5df3530ba4.png)

-Autonomous drones are poised to become ubiquitous.
-Drones are already used in both research and practical applications for variety of purposes including construction and maintenance, military and emergency operations, logistics, accessibility, smart homes, sports and exercise, and human-computer interaction (HCI).
+Autonomous drones are on the cusp of becoming ubiquitous in and around our built environments.
+They are already used widely in contexts including construction, planning, energy, geology, archaeology, military and law enforcement, search and rescue, logistics, forestry, photography and filmmaking, and real estate.

-Most current drone applications are motivated by maneuverability: a pilot can use a drone to remotely view or manipulate things in environments that are not easily accessible for humans.
+Most current drone applications involve a pilot using a drone to remotely view or manipulate things in destinations that are not easily accessible for humans.
 Conversely, there are emerging applications where fully autonomous drones operate in spaces populated by human users or bystanders.
 We coined the term "social drones" to describe these applications.

-Social drones and “human-drone interaction” (HDI) are growing research topics within HCI and human-robot interaction (HRI) in terms of interest, sophistication, and relevance.
-Our research on these topics -- primarily design research on interactive autonomous drones -- is broadly consequential, for four reasons:
+Social drones and “human-drone interaction” (HDI) are growing topics within human-computer interaction (HCI) and human-robot interaction (HRI) research communities.
+Situated here, we conduct design research on interactive autonomous drones.

+Our work develops human-centered knowledge and design experiments around social drones.
+The foundation of our methodology is "research through design", where we undertake design experiments as follows:

+1. We build prototypes for social drones and related systems (e.g. information and interaction), informed by previous research.
+Our designs are sometimes pragmatic and task-oriented; but more often, they are speculative and playful.
+2. We conduct human-centered empirical design studies to characterize experiences around these inventions.
+3. We analyze and theorize over the results to extract coherent frameworks that can inform future products, services, policy, and research.
+4. We publish our findings, as well as open source software, tools, documentation, and other contributions to support future work.

+This work is broadly consequential, for four reasons:

 1. The usefulness of current drones in specific work and leisure contexts is indisputable, yet they come with significant usability and user experience limitations for both users and bystanders.
 Research and experiments to conquer these will serve existing stakeholders and enable novel use cases.
 2. Drones are already popular, and already capable of harming and disrupting our lives if things go wrong.
 Social constructs (etiquette, law, policy, education...) are already evolving to cover them, and we would like to support this evolution with research and knowledge.